Need help dealing with violent or distressing online content? Learn more

 (48% of girls and 46% of boys had seen online hate in the past 12 months.)

-Exposure to online hate increases with age6
+Exposure to online hate increases with age

-graph of children's exposure to online hate
+Graph shows prevalence of exposure to online hate by child age.8

 Children see diverse forms of online hate